Gitrocha/RestAPI/Front-React/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Employee Forms
+## Using UI Employee (Forms)

-You can add employees data, and delete update old ones.
+In this web app you can:

+* Add employees data
+* Delete update old information
+* Update existing information
+* Search by name or role

 In the last two forms its possible to search employees by name or role.